gflarity/deno-hls-transcoder/Readme.md

 * Add option for outputPath param per Rendition
 * Add option for Renditions per Resolution
 * Fix ffmpeg stderr and stdout processing / parsing
+  * Currently in progress
+* Test and/or handle .ts file name overflows
+  * ie. '1080p_0.ts' where number of ts segments > 10
 * Create dir automatically if doesn't exist?
 * Option to enable / disable overwrite?